Governor of Oregon

 The governor of Oregon is the head of government of Oregon and serves as the commander-in-chief of the state's military forces.
 The title of governor was also applied to the office of Oregon's chief executive during the provisional and U.S. territorial governments.

 The current governor of Oregon is Tina Kotek, who took office on January 9, 2023.
-The governor's current salary was set by the 2001 Oregon Legislature at $93,600 annually.
+The governor's salary as of 2018 is $98,600.

 Constitutional descriptions

 Article V of the Oregon State Constitution sets up the legal framework of the Oregon Executive Branch.

 Eligibility

 Article V, Section 1 states that the governor must be a U.S. citizen, at least 30 years of age, and a resident of Oregon for at least three years before the candidate's election.
 Section 2 extends ineligibility as follows: